 When I was 15, I hopped off the school bus, and it felt like my ovary exploded.
 I quickly sought help from my local doctor, but my father who had recently returned from Geraldton picked me up, turned around, and drove us back to Geraldton where I had emergency surgery.
 This revealed a cyst the size of a small rockmelon had indeed burst.
 I was lucky to have kept my ovary.

 At 17 and after bleeding heavily for 10 days straight, I collapsed.
 My cycle was now a 10-day period with about a week in between.
 I was exhausted.
 I was put on a drip and the contraceptive pill.
 This helped, but my periods on the sugar pill were still very heavy and eventually I started to breakthrough bleed.
 This pattern continued for years, trying a variety of pills.

-Seeking the right help
+Seeking the right help for endometriosis diagnosis

 I had a bad experience while living in England.
 My ‘about to retire’ male doctor told me it was all psychosomatic and that I had been bringing it upon myself.
 He slammed the door behind him as he left the room, leaving me lying half naked on the examination table.
 I had a Bartholin Cyst, diarrhoea and vomiting, had lost 10 kilograms and was extremely dehydrated.
 My anxiety for my health went through the roof after this doctor failed to listen.
 That was the moment I decided to return to Australia.

 As a female complaining I was seen as either too calm and rational to be in that sort of pain, or seen as too irrational and hysterical.
 There was no middle ground for me to express my symptoms or communicate my pain levels in a way that was understood and validated.